In-depth: PostHog vs Amplitude

 PMF surveys

-Product-market fit survey template
+Product-market fit survey templates

 Custom colors & positioning